Assessing Risks Associated with Anonymous Crypto Teams: A Data-Driven Perspective

 • Incomplete or misleading project documentation.

-• Unverifiable team identities or lack of LinkedIn profiles.
+• Unverifiable team identities or lack of LinkedIn/portfolio evidence.

 • Disproportionate token allocations to founders or advisors.